Camera wing mirror technology

-The wing mirrors have instead been replaced with monitors, which offers the driver a normal mirror-view in the top half and a wide-angle view in the lower half.
-The peripheral view and the clarity of the picture on the monitors is far better than normal mirrors, so bus drivers can spot potential hazards – such as bicycles - coming down the side of the vehicle much easier.
+The monitors offer the driver a normal mirror-view in the top half and a wide-angle view in the lower half.
+This added peripheral view allows drivers to spot potential hazards – such as bicycles - coming down the side of the vehicle much easier.